How to Watch NFL Games Without Cable: 11 Ways to Catch All the Action

 Of course they were wrong.
 An antenna is the cheapest way to get NFL games or any network show for that matter.
 After a small one-time cost, you get any local content, in HD, for free.

-We have the Mohu Leaf 50, which retails for around $60 and it works great.
+We have the Mohu Leaf 50, and it works great.
 Digital antennas start around $20 and go up from there.
+At a one-time cost, this represents the best way to get NFL games without cable.

 Here are some of the best digital antennas on Amazon to consider if you need to cut the cord, with 1byone, Wsky, and Antennas Direct being among the best.